-The Company operates a Defined Contribution Pension Scheme for all staff into which both employees and employer contribute on an agreed basis.
+The Company operates a defined contribution pension scheme for all staff into which both employees and employer contribute on an agreed basis.
 The Scheme is administered by Willis Towers Watson on behalf of the Company and Trustees.

-Many employees also have deferred entitlements from a now frozen Defined Benefit Scheme.
+Many employees also have deferred entitlements from now frozen defined benefit schemes